 There are two types of CCD chips.
 ACIS-I is comprised of front-illuminated (FI) CCDs.
 ACIS-S is comprised of 4 FI and 2 back-illuminated (BI) CCDs, one of which is at the best focus position.
 The efficiency of the ACIS instrument has been discovered to be slowly changing with time, most likely as a result of molecular contamination build-up on the optical blocking filter.
 The BI CCDs response extends to lower energies than the FI CCDs and the energy resolution is mostly independent of position.
 The low-energy response of the BI CCDs is partially compromised by the contaminant build-up.
 The FI CCD response is more efficient at higher energies but the energy resolution varies with position due to radiation damage caused by protons reflecting through the telescope during radiation-zone passages in the early part of the mission.
 Details in Chapter 6.

-The Principal Investigator is Prof. Gordon Garmire of the Pennsylvania State University.
+The Principal Investigator is Prof. Gordon Garmire of the Huntingdon Institute for X-ray Astrophysics and Space Research.

 1.11 HRC